jazmichaelking/mastodon-near-me/README.md

 ![A map of the world with markers for Mastodon servers in geographic areas](https://user-images.githubusercontent.com/3419832/229815849-9370631a-e986-4090-a18e-be2d5a8ce608.png)
 ## Purpose
-The map showcases service providers with a built-in local membership and demonstrated content moderation as a way to help choose a Mastodon server.
+Geographic service providers often cater to users from specific regions or countries, including their diasporas, by supporting local languages.
+Those new to the fediverse can use the map (or the data tables below) to find servers focused on their community and language.
+This map highlights servers with a strong local user base and effective content moderation, aiding in the selection of a suitable provider.
+Additionally, many of these online services support endangered languages, helping to bridge the digital gap in language representation.

 ## Inclusion Criteria
  - Mastodon or a Mastodon fork (other ActivityPub services may become in scope at a later date),